 & Gas Company stock - 454 22

-Charge to reflectlosses on contracted

-MTBE production - - (61)

-Charge to reflect impairment of MTBE assets - (441) -
+Charge to reflect impairment of MTBE assets

+and losses in 1998 on contracted production - (441) (61)

 Loss before interest, minority interests

 and taxes $(615) $ (4) $(32)

 Results for Corporate and Other in 2000 reflect losses from Enron’s investment in Azurix and increased information technology, employee compensation and corporate-wide expenses.
+In 2000 Enron recorded a $326 million charge to reflect its portion of impairments recorded by Azurix Corp. related to assets in Argentina.

 Results for Corporate and Other in 1999 were impacted by higher corporate expenses, partially offset by increased earnings from EREC resulting from increased sales volumes from its German manufacturing subsidiary and from the completion and sale of certain domestic wind projects.
 Enron also recognized higher earnings related to Azurix.
 Results in 1998 were favorably impacted by increases in the market value of certain corporate-managed financial instruments, partially offset by higher corporate expenses.

-In 2000 Enron recorded a $326 million charge to reflect its portion of impairments recorded by Azurix Corp. related to assets in Argentina.
-(See Note 9 to the Consolidated Financial Statements.)

 Items impacting comparability in 1999 include a pre-tax gain of $454 million on the exchange and sale of Enron’s interest in EOG (see Note 2 to the Consolidated Financial Statements) and a $441 million pre-tax charge for the impairment of its MTBE assets (see Note 17 to the Consolidated Financial Statements).

 During 1998, Enron recognized a pre-tax gain of $22 million on the delivery of 10.5 million shares of EOG stock held by Enron as repayment of mandatorily exchangeable debt.
 Enron also recorded a $61 million charge to reflect losses on contracted MTBE production.